dataquestio/unite/README.md

 This is an experimental machine learning contest.
 Instead of having everyone make an algorithm, and then picking the one with the lowest error as the "winner", we're going to collaboratively design an approach.

+Everyone will accumulate points based on their contributions.
 You can find the point leaderboard [here](http://unite.dataquest.io/f/leaderboard/dataquestio/unite).
 Points are assigned based on a few criteria, including opening a pull request (PR), having a PR merged, and having a lower error rate than anyone else.

-The contest will run until June 30th.
+The contest will run until July 31st.
+The total prize pool for the top 3 finishers is 400 dollars.

 ## The problem